cgwire/kitsu/docs/configure-kitsu/README.md

 The idea is to keep each production separated with a specific workflow.

-You can create and modify the department, task type, task status, asset type, and status automation on the **Global Library**.
+You can create and modify the department, task type, task status, asset type, and status automation on the Global Library.

 You can create as many elements as needed, give the name you want, and choose the best color and options that fit your needs.